KRakeesh04/s1/src/content/docs/mechanics/statics/12-beam-analogy.md

   order: 12
 ---

-We find the internal forces assuming the elongated truss is a beam.
+In this method, the internal forces are found assuming the elongated truss is a beam.

 :::note[For a simply supported beam]